 v.
 Where returns are required following an agreed deferral, in order to allow companies sufficient time to prepare returns, OTO will usually not require the delivery of a return within less than 6 months from the date of issue of the notice requiring delivery.
 It should however be noted that this may not be possible in all circumstances.

+Top of page

 Claims

 vi.
 When OTO needs to issue assessments following deferral it is expected that participators and the RP will deliver claims for all expenditure incurred to date.